 Anthony Hopkins: Hollywood Is ‘Full of Crazy People’ by Jeanne Wolf, Parade mag., Feb 11, 2010.

-Psychologist Mihaela Ivan Holtz works with creative people in TV/Film, performing and fine arts,
+Mihaela Ivan Holtz , Psy.D., LMFT, helps creative people in TV/Film, performing and fine arts,

 She also writes about the emotional and creative pleasures of their inner life – and its challenges – on her site Creative Minds Psychotherapy.

-Here is an excerpt from one of her posts:
+Here is an excerpt from one of her articles:

 While some creatives and performers are good at navigating their career and still be emotionally up to the challenge, others may struggle.